The “Wrenaissance” part of my blog and website name comes from the Carolina Wrens that lived in our garage and yard in Virginia.

 - Range: Southeastern United States.
 Range expands northward in warmer winters, with sightings as far north as Michigan and New York, but colder winters take a toll on this non-migratory species.

 - Eats: Primarily insects, but will come to feeders for beef suet, sunflower seeds and peanuts (shelled or whole).
-It is amusing to see one fly off with a whole peanut which sometimes appears to be as big as the bird himself.
+It is amusing to see one fly off with a whole peanut which sometimes appears to be as big as the bird itself.

 - Breeding habits: Monogamous, mating for life.
 Nests in just about anything – buildings, boxes, shrubs, low trees, and planters, to name a few.